Skip to content

 Married; age 36; mustered as lieutenant-colonel at Washington, District of Columbia, Aug 16, 1861; mustered as colonel, April 26, 1862; “killed in action at Petersburg, June 15, 1864; wounded while leading his brigade in a charge in front of Petersburg, June 15, 1864, and died June 15, 1864.”
 Children, Frank G. and grandson, Hoosack.

-This was Colonel Mix’s uniform.
+Next to that picture is another one which depicts his uniform.
 Cavalry had yellow markings on their uniforms while Infantry had blue and Artillery had red.
 A strap (which is displayed later in this exhibit) went over this uniform.
 The patches on the shoulders of this uniform were purchased separately.
 (This photograph was obtained from the Old Stone Fort Website.)

 Sold to M Col S H Mix